Why add captions to videos?

 - On the left-hand side of the More Options tab, you will see a toolbar with various video options.
 Click on “Captions.”

-- Once completed, read through the generated captions and make any necessary edits.
+- Once completed, read through the generated subtitles and make any necessary edits.
 You can play the video while you are making those edits to ensure your captions appear in the right location on the video.

 - Save your changes.

 - Alternative method: you can also click on the “Manage Captions” button at the bottom of your video while in your video library.
-This will take you directly to captions.
+This will take you directly to subtitles.
 Here you can toggle your captions on and off.
 If you haven’t already created captions, they will be automatically generated now.

-How to Add Captions to Videos on YouTube
+How to Add Captions to YouTube Videos

 - Upload a file: If you have already generated subtitles with caption maker software, you can upload them to your video as long as they are saved as one of the file types that YouTube supports.